Laveen Elementary School District #59

 - Ability to work with a variety of people and maintain confidentiality of information.

-- To perform this job successfully, an individual should have knowledge of Internet and District software and Microsoft office (Word, Excel, Publisher, PowerPoint, and other appropriate technology software).
+- To perform this job successfully, an individual should have knowledge of Internet district software, preferred accounting used software and Microsoft office (Word, Excel, Publisher, PowerPoint, and other appropriate technology software).

 - Knowledge of appropriate business machines and telephones.